A mother’s love never ends. A mother’s prayers for her adult children should not end either.

 1 Corinthians 10:13 “No temptation has overtaken you except what is common to mankind.
 And God is faithful; he will not let you be tempted beyond what you can bear.
 But when you are tempted, he will also provide a way out so that you can endure it.”

-We need to pray that our children of all ages will be protected from the temptation of drugs and alcohol.
+We must pray that our children of all ages will be protected from the temptation of drugs and alcohol.

-If our children have already fallen prey to these addictions, then we need to pray fervently that God will deliver them from these addictions and that they will be redeemed and restored.
+If our children have already fallen prey to these addictions, we need to pray fervently that God will deliver them from them and that they will be redeemed and restored.

 We need to pray that our adult children will have a desire to be delivered from these addictions.
-God will not force His ways on any of us and gives everyone free will.
+God will not force His ways on us and gives everyone free will.

 Feeling loved and accepted